Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool queries CloudWatch metrics via GetMetricData, distinguishing it from the legacy API.
-It provides specific use cases like 'show me the CPU on this instance for the last hour' and 'sum lambda invocations across these 3 functions', making the purpose very clear.
+The description clearly states it queries CloudWatch metrics via GetMetricData, distinguishing it from the legacy get-metric-statistics API.
+It specifies the resource (CloudWatch metrics) and the action (query), and gives concrete examples like 'show me the CPU on this instance for the last hour'.
+This differentiates it from sibling tools that handle other AWS actions like aws_resource_list or aws_logs_tail.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.